openedx/edx-documentation/en_us/shared/building_and_running_chapters/teams/CA_teams.rst

 Ability to Post in Team Discussions
 ===================================

-Only team members, discussion community TAs, and course team members with the roles of Discussion Admin or Discussion Moderator can post to the team discussion.
+Team members, discussion community TAs, and course team members with the roles of Discussion Admin or Discussion Moderator can post to the team discussion.
+Team members can edit their own posts, reply to posts and comments, follow and flag posts, and so on.

 Posts made by discussion community TAs are marked as "By: Community TA".
 Responses and comments made by community TAs have a colored "Community TA"